 In stinger season we have snorkelled inside the stinger net.
 This is quite a fun thing to do and we’ve seen some really huge fish in there, and trapped in the folds of the net, including a huge guitar fish or shovel-nosed shark.
 The other swimmers in the net were totally unaware he was there!

-You must always stay some distance away from the net, as if there is a jellyfish trapped in it, that’s where it will be.
+You must always stay some distance away from the net, as if there is a jellyfish trapped in it, that’s where they will be.

-During this period there is a “Stinger Net” on Port Douglas beach and swimmers, and snorkelers are required to swim in this net.
+During this period there is a “Stinger Net” on Port Douglas beach and swimmers, and snorkelers are required to swim in this net for greater safety.
+The net excludes larger jellyfish but smaller ones can still pass through.
+The net is not 100% safe for swimming or snorkelling, but many visitors and locals do swim here with no issues.

-Boat trips to the reef, and snorkelling, continue throughout stinger season.
+Boat trips to the Great Barrier Reef, and snorkelling, continue throughout stinger season.
 During this time of year (summer) snorkelers wear stinger suits to protect them from these potentially deadly creatures.
 Most reef boats provide these.

 Port Douglas is home to quite a few saltwater crocodiles.
 Very rarely, these are spotted swimming along the beach or even on the beach.
 If you’re planning to snorkel off Port Douglas beach, keep this in mind.